indie-mirror/indienet-docs/content/hallo.gent/_index.en.md

 4. The web site informs you that you will receive an email (or a text message) when the site is ready.

 5. You get an email (or text message) when the web site is ready with a link to your own domain.

+### C. Geofenced

+Authorisation for a free Indie Site with a free .gent domain may also use geographical location as the criteria.
+This would also include people whom the city calls “users” (anyone who uses the City and its services).
+It could also provide a turism advantage (e.g., “take a little piece of the city with you…”, etc.)

 ## Welcome/setup experience on the site itself